Best Native Plants for Clay Soil

 Virginia Rye (Elymus virginicus)

-Virginia Rye is a cool-season bunch grass.
-Its attractive seed heads persist into winter where they will feed birds and add winter interest.
-Being a cool-season grass, it greens up early in the spring.
+It produces attractive seed heads which persist into winter where they will feed birds and add winter interest.

-Sneezeweed is prized by gardeners for it's showy late summer flowers.
-They bloom abundantly and light up the garden.
 Despite its affinity for moist areas, Sneezeweed will grow well in gardens with average soil moisture once it is established.

 Michigan Lily (Lilium michiganense)

-A truly delightful plant to have in your garden.
-In addition to its unmatched beauty, its is very popular with hummingbirds.
+Simple to grow in In addition to its unmatched beauty, its is very popular with hummingbirds.

 Cup Plant gets it's name from the fact that its leaves are fused at the stem, forming a natural "cup" that holds rainwater.
 It is a vigorous grower and not suitable for planting in small gardens.